Lilypad-Tech/module-sdxl/readme.md

 ## Notes

 - Ensure you have the necessary permissions and resources to run Docker containers with GPU support.
 - The module version (`ae17e969cadab1c53d7cabab1927bb403f02fd2a`) may be updated.
-Check for the latest version before running.
+Check for the latest commit version before running.
-- Adjust port mappings and volume mounts as needed for your specific setup.

 ![output](https://github.com/user-attachments/assets/fd15fd70-f543-48c6-b5e7-2d5d835edd78)